croquet/wordpress-webshowcase-plugin/readme.md

 ## Settings

-### Croquet API Key
+### Multisynq API Key

-The key is used to access the Croquet Reflector network.
-You can generate an API Key, which is a string looks like 15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample on https://croquet.io/keys.
+The key is used to access the Multisynq network.
+You can generate an API Key, which is a string looks like 25kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample on https://multisynq.io/coder.

 ### Showcase Privacy